jdashton/best_in_place/README.md

 - Provided test helpers to be used in your integration specs
 - Custom display methods using a method from your model or an existing rails view helper
 - Input field masking compatible with maskedInput
-- Checkbox can display an actual HTML checkbox
+- Checkbox can display an actual HTML checkbox or images

 ##Usage of Rails 3 Gem